BlackShadow/Cloudflare-DDNS-Updater/README.md

 # Cloudflare-DDNS-Updater
 A simple python script automatically updates your A records IP address in Cloudflare.
+Great tool for people without Static IP addresses.

 # Usage